Will Sedgwick County bring back the mask mandate? - NewsBreak

 “That’s really what we need is we need our community to come together.
 Put the masks on and slow this down,” said Lopez.

-At today’s city council meeting, doctors said mask-wearing is an important tool to protect yourself, but their primary focus will be on getting more people vaccinated.Copyright 2022 Nexstar Media Inc. All rights reserved.
+At Tuesday’s city council meeting , doctors said mask-wearing is an important tool to protect yourself, but their primary focus will be on getting more people vaccinated.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KSN-TV.